macewindu009/PlotsNico/TrainingSkim/README.md

 ### Make CSV Files

-makeCSVFile.C creates a CSV file from data which was produced by the MapAnalyzer (the data which is used for the BDT Training)
+makeCSVFile.C creates a CSV file from data which was produced by the MapAnalyzer (the data which is used for the BDT Training).

 makeCSVFromArtus.C creates a CSV file from skimmed data from the SkimManager.py